giantswarm/docs/src/content/ui-api/kubectl-gs/get-apps.md

 - `VERSION`: Version of the app.
 - `LAST DEPLOYED`: When the app was last deployed.
 - `STATUS`: Status of the app.
+- `NOTES`: Notes on the last attempted deployment in case there was an error, empty otherwise.

+Note: The `NOTES` column is available since `TODO-ADD-KUBECTL-GS-VERSION`.

 ## Flags {#flags}